 Similarly, voice shopping is continuously growing.
-OC&C Strategy Consultants predicted in 2018 that by 2022, the number of people doing voice shopping can rise to 55 percent.
+OC&C Strategy Consultants predicted in 2018 that by 2022, the number of people doing voice shopping could rise to 55 percent.
 The trend began to grow exponentially from the time Amazon launched Echo.

 For a few years now, personalization has been a huge thing in the e-commerce industry, so much so that 74 percent of marketers claim that personalization has a strong impact on improving customer relationships.